IPBES-Data/IPBES_TCA_Ch2_Vision/input/tca_corpus/search terms/strategies_options.org.md

 "Marine governance" OR
 "Marine mammal monitoring" OR
 "Marine monitoring" OR
-"Ocean governance" OR
 "Ocean monitoring" OR
-"sustainable land management" OR
+"Sustainable land management" OR
 "Sustainable wildlife management" OR
 "Species monitoring" OR
 "Transboundary water management" OR
-"Waste Management" OR
+"Waste management" OR
 "Watershed management"

-## Right-based approaches

-"Access and benefit sharing" OR
-"Community rights" OR
-"Food sovereignty" OR
-"Free prior and informed consent" OR
-"Human rights" OR
-"Indigenous and local language" OR
-"Intellectual property right" OR
-"Civil and Political Rights" OR
-"Economic Social and Cultural Rights" OR "International Human Rights Treaty" OR
-"International Labour Organization Convention" OR "Land sovereignty" OR
-"Land tenure" OR
-"Legal empowerment" OR
-"Individual transferable rights" OR
-"Nature rights" OR
-"Rights of nature" OR
-"Right to water" OR
-"Tenure right" OR
-"Rights of Indigenous Peoples"

-## Conservation through multiple values of nature

-"Biocultural conservation" OR
-"Bottom-up environmental initiative"  OR "Community-based management" OR
-"Community-led conservation" OR
-"Community-led conservation" OR
-"Community protocol" OR
-"Community quota" OR
-"Convivial conservation" OR
-"Comanagement" OR
-"Farmers Market" OR
-"Indigenous and Community Conserved Area" OR "Indigenous co-governance" OR
-"Indigenous-led conservation"  OR
-"Legal pluralism" OR
-"Multi-functional Landscape" OR
-"Other effective area-based Conservation Measure" OR "Recreation area" OR
-"Sacred grove" OR
-"Sacred site" OR
-"Stewardship" OR
-"Tribal park"

-## Spatial planning and land use management
+## Spatial planning

  "Buffer zone" OR
-"Coastal planning area" OR
+"Coastal planning" OR
-"Development Control Regulation" OR
+"Development control regulation" OR
-"Environmental Spatial Analysis" OR
+"Environmental spatial analysis" OR
-"Infrastructure Planning" OR
+"Infrastructure planning" OR
-"Land Law" OR
+"Land law" OR
-"Land Use Permit" OR
+"Land use permit" OR
-"Land Use Planning" OR
+"Land use planning" OR
-"Marine Spatial Planning" OR
+"Marine spatial planning" OR
-"Master Plan"  OR
+"Master plan"  OR
-"Ocean Planning" OR
+"Ocean planning" OR
-"Participatory Planning" OR
+"Participatory planning" OR
-"Spatial Planning" OR
+"Spatial planning" OR
-"Strategic Environmental Assessment"
+"Strategic environmental assessment"

-## Restoration and regeneration
+## Regeneration and restoration

 "Biodiversity restoration" OR
 "Connectivity restoration" OR